-In Ontario, cases involving a claim of less than C\$200,000, but more than C\$35,000, are subject to the "Simplified Procedure" the "Simplified Procedure" the time limit for oral examinations for discovery is lowered to three hours regardless of the number of parties to be examined and cross-examinations on affidavits in advance of motions are eliminated.
+In Ontario, cases involving a claim of less than C\$200,000, but more than C\$35,000, are subject to the "Simplified Procedure"11, wherein some procedural mechanisms are either limited or eliminated.
+For example, the time limit for oral examinations for discovery is lowered to three hours regardless of the number of parties to be examined and cross-examinations on affidavits in advance of motions are eliminated.
 Additionally, jury trials are unavailable under the simplified procedure.
 All actions proceeding under the simplified procedure are also limited to a five-day summary trial.
 Therefore, the simplified procedure generally allows litigants to have a trial of their matter heard more quickly than under the ordinary rules.